 If so, you are undoubtedly asking: How do I avoid this from happening again?

-Simulate Phishing Attacks: 3 Essentials
+Phishing Awareness Training: 3 Phishing Simulation Essentials

 Simulating phishing is an efficient way to test your employees’ skills and measure their progress.
 A test provides data on which employees have been baited by the phishing email by clicking on the corresponding links.
-Your users can learn to identify suspicious emails, and in turn, apply security awareness best practices, by having the chance to experience a phishing attack.
+Your users can learn to identify suspicious emails, and in turn, apply security awareness best practices by having the chance to experience a phishing attack.

 So, how do you run an effective simulation?

-Don’t forget, a user’s reaction once he detects a phishing message, real or simulated, should always be the same: Alert someone or contact the IT Service Desk.
-During simulations, you may not want to notify users that it is a test and just inform them that the IT department is handling it.
+Don’t forget, a user’s reaction once he detects a phishing message, actual or simulated, should always be the same: Alert someone or contact the IT Service Desk.
+During simulations, you may not want to notify users that it is a test and inform them that the IT department is handling it.

 Start thinking like a cyber criminal.
 What is going to get your employees clicking?
-Subject lines that include the terms ‘unpaid invoice’, ‘free’ or ‘exclusive offer’ draw users’ attention – greater the chances of falling prey to the attack.
+Subject lines that include the terms ‘unpaid invoice’, ‘free’, or ‘exclusive offer’ draw users’ attention – greater the chances of falling prey to the attack.

 Do you have experience in simulating phishing attacks on your workforce?
 If so, were you successful in getting victims?
 What group did you target, and which type of phishing emails did you distribute?
 These are some of the many questions that will arise when deploying a phishing simulation campaign.